nissy-dev/resume/README.md

 - HTML
 - CSS
 - SQL
-- Ruby

 ### Front-End Development

 I have +2 years experiences about developing applications based on React and Typescript.
 I have knowledges of typical developing workflow, GitHub issue, CI, and deployment.
 I also have experience of applications using not the latest libraries (ex : jQuery or Flowtype).
-Recently, I'm interested in AST(abstract syntax tree) and have created the babel plugin ([link](https://github.com/nd-02110114/babel-plugin-object-to-json-parse)).
+Recently, I'm interested in AST(abstract syntax tree) and have created the babel plugin ([babel plugin](https://github.com/nd-02110114/babel-plugin-object-to-json-parse)).

 ### Machine Learning and Data Analysis

 My M.S. research field is [Materials Informatics](https://en.wikipedia.org/wiki/Materials_informatics).
 Specifically, I'm interested in applying graph convolutional neural networks to designing  inorganic crystals.
 I have knowledges of machine learning, data analysis and, deep generative models (bayesian knowledge).
-Also, I have experiences about tabular data analysis related to kaggle and a company.
+Also, I have experiences about tabular data analysis related to Kaggle and a company.

 ## Works